 - It is bulky, hence connote be used to run small machines.

 - Its efficiency is less

-- There is risk of accident due to bursting of boiler.
+- There is a risk of accident due to a bursting of a boiler.

 - Give two examples for an internal combustion engine.